The corner TV cabinet or stand is one of the different types of TV furniture you will come across.

 They are part of a wide range of different furniture styles that you will have to choose between when you are looking for a way to store your home cinema equipment and flat screen TV.

-We have discussed the other options as part of our introduction to TV stands.
+I have discussed the other options as part of my introduction to TV stands.

-In this part, we look in more detail at corner TV stands.
+In this part, I look in more detail at corner TV stands.

 The main advantage of a corner stand or cabinet is that it will push right back into the corner of your room and can save you a considerable amount of space.